-In order to access your debug log you will need to first turn on the debugging and then access the debug log.
-If you don’t already have access to your site via SFTP, log into your my.pressable.com accout, there your will find a tab named “Users/FTP”
+In order to access your debug log you will need to first turn on debugging and then access the debug log.
+If you don’t already have access to your site via SFTP, log into your my.pressable.com account.
+There you will find a tab named “Users/FTP”.

-If order to acess your site via SFTP you will need an FTP client, we recommend using Filezilla, this is on both windows and OS X, you can find it here https://filezilla-project.org/.
+If order to access your site via SFTP you will need an FTP client – we recommend using Filezilla, which is offered for both Windows and OS X. Find it here https://filezilla-project.org/.
 Once you install it you will see something like you see below.
-When you see that, enter the information you got from your my.pressable.com page and Click Quickconnect.
+When you see that, enter the information you got from your my.pressable.com page and click Quickconnect.

-Once you have logged in you will see the directory on the right that will be the folder structure of your website and will look like what you see below.
-Click on the folder “htdocs”
+Once you have logged in you will see something similar to what you see below.
+Click on the folder “htdocs”.

 Once you are in that folder you will need to access the file called “wp-config.php”.
 You will need to right-click on it and select “View/Edit”.
 This will download the file.
 After that it should open the wp-config file in your defualt text editor.
 You will need scroll down and find the section that is pictured below.
 By default your debug log will be set to false.
 You will need to change that text to “true”.
 Be sure to NOT edit anything else in that document as it can render your site unusable.
 Once you have saved the file, upload it to the same directory by just dragging that file in the directory to overwrite the previous one.

 When this happens, this tells WordPress to start logging any errors in code as they happen.
 At this point you want to go and recreate the behavior that caused this 500 error.
 Once you do this, that error is immediately logged to the debug file.
 To view it, go back to your FTP client and navigate to a folder called “wp-content”.

 Assuming the error was successfully logged, it will create a file called “debug.log”.
 This is where you will find the errors.
 Right-click on this file and hit “View/Edit” which will download that the text file to your computer.